EPSIBordeaux/ansible-deployment/README.md

 2. Copy `group_vars/all.example` as `group_vars/all` and edit it to fit your needs.

+3. Add your public keys in `keys` folder.

 ### Root Setup

 - Check Server fingerprint, accept it if it match and exit